History of Chico, California: 20th century

-On July 31, 1961, the first-ever aircraft hijacking on United States soil occurred at the Chico Municipal Airport.
+On July 31, 1961, an aircraft hijacking occurred at the Chico Municipal Airport.
 Two men were critically wounded and the hijacker was sentenced to more than 30 years in prison.

 On May 24, 1962, two explosions destroyed a Titan I missile at the 851st Strategic Missile Squadron complex located north of the Chico Municipal Airport between Keefer Road and Cohasset Road.
 An oxygen valve had stuck open and a blocked vent caused the gas to build up until a spark ignited it.
 However, the potentially catastrophic event was overshadowed in the national news by the launch of Scott Carpenter into space.
 On June 6, trouble again struck as a flash fire in another silo killed a worker.

 On April 22, 1970, students celebrating the first Earth Day on the Chico State campus pushed a car into West First Street (which was then State Route 32) blocking traffic.
 The street was closed temporarily for safety.
 The incident escalated into a demonstration that lasted into the night.
 The protesters were arrested on conspiracy charges which were later dropped.
 The street re-opened the next day, however it was permanently closed over the segment running through campus later that year.

 On July 21, 1982, the Butte County Board of Supervisors approved an amendment to the 1979 Butte County Land Use Element of the Butte County General Plan with the purpose of preserving agricultural land.
 This amendment established a "Green Line" on the west side of Chico beyond which urban development would be restricted.
 This line is responsible for the continued existence of working orchards relatively close to the core of the growing city.